 What is Conjunctivochalasis?

-Conjunctivochalasis is a common but under-recognised condition which is often confused with dry eye.
-Conjunctivochalasis occurs when the adhesions between the conjunctiva and underlying sclera break down, usually as an age-related phenomenon.
+Conjunctivochalasis is a common condition which is often confused with dry eye.
+It occurs when the adhesions between the conjunctiva and underlying sclera break down, usually as an age-related phenomenon.
 This allows "slippage" at every blink with resulting inflammation and pain.
-My experience is that it is under-diagnosed, which is a pity as excellent treatment is available, and can be discussed at the time of a consultation.
-Many patients with "dry eye syndrome" who do not respond to treatment actually have underlying, unrecognised conjunctivochalasis.
+Our experience is that it is often under-diagnosed, which is a pity since excellent treatment is available and can be discussed at the time of a consultation.
+Many patients with "dry eye disease" that does not respond to treatment actually have conjunctivochalasis.

-The exact treatment is complex, but includes simple lubricants and then incremental use of anti-inflammatories and finally surgery.
+The exact treatment is complex but includes simple lubricants and then incremental use of anti-inflammatory medications and finally surgery.
 The aim of such surgery is to prevent the slippage that occurs with every blink and which is the cause of symptoms.
-Usually such surgery is incremental starting with simple diathermy to create adhesions, but if this is insufficient then a conjunctival resection is almost always successful.
-Some surgeons use amniotic membrane patching, but other that a significant increase in cost I cannot see the logic as the well-recognised anti-inflammatory properties of amniotic membrane are likely to reduce the adhesions between the conjunctiva and the sclera which is the object of the surgery.
+Surgical options include simple diathermy to create adhesions but if this is insufficient then a conjunctival resection is almost always successful.